MarkDedden/scSELpy/docs/source/Mock.md

 If you first want to select cells by drawing polygons and save these coordinates in mock dicts, there are two ways to obtain them.
-1) Use scSELpy.pl.embedding(adata,printcords=True) 2) get them from adata.uns['REMAP_1'].
+1) Use scselpy.pl.embedding(adata,printcords=True) 2) get them from adata.uns['REMAP_1'].

 ```python